TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 {{< /note >}}

-### EntryPoint API
+### Entry Point API

-The *EntryPoint* API is the first point of entry for a client request.
+The *Entry Point* API is the first point of entry for a client request.
 It inspects the header to determine if the incoming client request requires authentication using *Basic Auhentication* or *Auth Token*.
-Consequently, it then redirects the request to the *BasicAuthInternal* or *AuthTokenInternal* API depending upon the header included in the client request.
+Consequently, it then redirects the request to the *BasicAuth Internal* or *AuthToken Internal* API depending upon the header included in the client request.

-The API definition resource for the *EntryPoint* API is listed below.
-It is configured to listen for requests on the `/entry` path and forwar requests upstream to `http://example.com`
+The API definition resource for the *Entry Point* API is listed below.
+It is configured to listen for requests on the `/entry` path and forward requests upstream to `http://example.com`

 We can see that there is a URL Rewrite rule (`url_rewrites`) with two triggers configured to match Basic Authentication and Auth Token requests: